Koukobin/Ermis/README.md

 When reporting an issue, please include:
 - A clear and descriptive title.
 - Steps to reproduce the issue.
-- Logs or error messages if available.
+- Helpful log or error messages if available.
-- Your environment details (OS, version, etc.).
+- Your environment details (OS, app version, etc.).

 ## Authors